u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/website/configuration/unsplash.rst

    :align: center

 - You will be prompted to insert an **Application name** and a **Description**.
-Please prefix your application name by "**Odoo:** " so that Unsplash can recognize it as an Odoo instance.
+Please prefix your application name by "**Thrive Bureau ERP:** " so that Unsplash can recognize it as an Thrive Bureau ERP instance.
 Once done, click on **Create application**.

 .. image:: unsplash/app_infos.png